CJSSoftware/cjsicoins/README.md

 SESSION_SECRET=your-secret-key```
 ```
 3️⃣ Run with Docker
-bash
-Copy
-Edit
+Use docker-compose to build the project and start it
 ```
 docker-compose up --build -d
 ```

-Now, open your browser and visit:
+4️⃣ Now, open your browser and visit:
 ```
 Frontend (React): http://hostengland.co.uk
 Backend (API): http://hostengland.co.uk/api
 ```

 🎮 Minecraft Integration
 Streamers can set custom gift commands to trigger in their Minecraft server.

-Default format:
+Default Command format:
-bash
-Copy
-Edit
 ```
 /bedrock {playername} 20 20
 ```

-Configurable in the admin panel.
+Minecraft Commands are only Configurable in the Streamers Admin Panel.

+The Website Owner has right to subject to change or edit any part of the website or this Website System (including removing and banning streamers who violate terms of conditions.)